Swompen/Fivem-Landing-Page/README.md

 # Fivem-Landing-Page
-A simple landing page for a Fivem server
+This is a simple HTML landing page for a FiveM server.